It would seem to make sense, that in order for someone to enroll in your offer, you need to find out how to get that person to see what you see.

 It’s the vision that they have, that determines whether or not they’ll buy into your proposal.

-Because once you see their side of things, you’ll be able to ask the questions they need to hear, in order to get clarity, remove doubts, and dissolve fears.
+And once you see their side of things, you’ll be able to ask the questions they need to hear, in order to get clarity, remove doubts, and dissolve fears.

 That way, their vision adjusts, so that it ends up overlapping with yours.